miraland-labs/solarti-program-library/token/js/README.md

 # `@solarti/solarti-token`

-A TypeScript library for interacting with the SPL Token and Token-2022 programs.
+A TypeScript library for interacting with the Solarti Token and Token-2022 programs.

 ## Links